fitrianingrum/fitrianingrum.me/content/post/2020/online-tools-entity-relationship-diagram.md

 	width="600"
 	class="text-center" >}}

 It also has two plans: Free (basic) and Pro.
-If you'd like to go for Pro, the price is $14 per month, which is higher than [dbdiagrams.io](https://dbdiagram.io/)'s.
+If you'd like to go for Pro, the price is $14 per month, which is higher than dbdiagrams.io's.

 ## Conclusion

 When it comes to model your relational database, you actually don't need anything more than a pencil and some paper.
-However, if you want to collaborate with your co-workers when creating ER diagrams, there are many online tools you can choose.
+However, if you want to collaborate with your co-workers when creating ER diagrams, there are many online tools you can choose from.

-One of the 5 online tools explained in this article may be the best option for you.
+One of the 5 online tools explained in this article may be the best option for you!

 You'll probably like [draw.io](https://www.draw.io/) the most because it's free and easy to use.
+If you don't like creating diagrams from scratch and prefer to use templates, go for [Lucidchart](https://www.lucidchart.com/).
 _Or_, if you're a Developer, you may like [SqlDBM](https://sqldbm.com/), [dbdiagrams.io](https://dbdiagram.io/), or [Quick DBD](https://www.quickdatabasediagrams.com/).

-Have a quick try of each of them, and if you have comments you'd like to share, feel free to write in the comment section below 😉
+Have a quick try at each of them, and if you have comments you'd like to share, feel free to write in the comment section below. 😉